apoapse1/somnium-fur-enderal/source/2_Gameplay.rst

 To keep summons alive, you’ll need to make use of the newly expanded Entropy school.
 Instead of summon spells, the Entropy school is full of spells to affect summons in unique ways: teleport them around the battlefield or store them in a pocket dimension, absorb their taken damage onto yourself, grant them extra lives, and much more.

 Lastly, in 1.0 we completely overhauled the summon weapon mechanics of Enderal, resulting in simultaneously more flashy and more functional bound weapon gameplay.
-Now, in 1.2, we have finally made the summoning of bound weapons affordable for the aspiring battlemage that wants to wade into the fray with a blade pulled directly from another eventuality.
+Now, in 1.2, we have finally made the summoning of bound weapons affordable for the aspiring battlemage that wants to wade into the fray wielding a blade pulled directly from another eventuality.